WHAT ARE THE MUST-SEES IN SOUTH KOREA? MOST POPULAR THINGS TO SEE IN SOUTH KOREA? HIDDEN GEMS IN SOUTH KOREA?

 A former military zone, the Igidae Park is now the playground for hikers who wish to walk between land and sea in coastal and forest trails.

 At the end of the trail, enjoy your reward at the Oryukdo Skywalk, a platform whose transparent “u” shaped floor extends above a cliff 30 meters high.

 This is a thrilling experience.
 If you enjoy nature and watching the sea, then we highly recommend a trip to Igidae.
 If you do not have time for a hike, then simply head to Oryukdo Skywalk directly, and enjoy the platform only.
 It is worth the trip and it’s free.

 46. BIFF Square

 Songdo Skywalk is the third skywalk in Busan.
-This one is the longest as it extends from Songdo Beach and overhanging on top of Turtle Island.
-It is a very exciting sight in Busan and one of the best way to enjoy the beauty of the sea and its natural surroundings.
+This one is the longest as it extends from Songdo Beach and overhangs on top of Turtle Island.
+It is a very exciting sight in Busan and one of the best ways to enjoy the beauty of the sea and its natural surroundings.

 48. Sea Life Aquarium

 A perfect place especially if you have children.
 The aquarium is designed specifically for kids.
 Fun and educational, it offers interactive activities and even a mermaid show.
 You can touch some marine animals there, and marvel at the large pool where sharks, rays, and turtles roam.

 The aquarium is located on Haeundae beach, which is very convenient if you are staying there.

 This temple, enclosed in a narrow valley, is one of the most visited Buddhist places of worship in the run-up to the Buddha’s birthday festivities.